GetSafariTours

 Prohibited in almost all of the national park.

 Masai Mara Conservancies.
-This is a huge experiential upgrade, offering a chance to see nocturnal animals you would otherwise miss.
+This is a major experiential upgrade, offering a chance to see nocturnal animals you would otherwise miss.

 Final Verdict: How to Choose Your Perfect First Safari

-• For the "Classic Migration" Chaser (July-Sep): Choose the Masai Mara OR Northern Serengeti.
+• For the "Classic Migration" Chaser (July–September): Choose the Masai Mara or Northern Serengeti.
 Both offer front-row seats to the Mara River crossings.

-• For the "Circle of Life" Seeker (Jan-Mar): Choose the Southern Serengeti (Ndutu).
+• For the "Circle of Life" Seeker (January–March): Choose the Southern Serengeti (Ndutu).
 The calving season is an extraordinary, life-affirming spectacle.

 • For the "Big 5" Check-lister: Choose the Masai Mara (Mara Triangle).
 Your odds of seeing the elusive black rhino are statistically and practically higher.

-• For the Budget-Conscious Traveler: It's a tie.
+• For the Budget-Conscious Traveler: It is a tie.
 Choose the Masai Mara while staying outside the park, or visit either park during the Green Season for the best rates.

 Expert Recommendation: